libwww-perl/libwww-perl/README.md

 Get/set the timeout value in seconds.
 The default value is 180 seconds, i.e. 3 minutes.

-The requests is aborted if no activity on the connection to the server is observed for `timeout` seconds.
+The request is aborted if no activity on the connection to the server is observed for `timeout` seconds.
 This means that the time it takes for the complete transaction and the ["request" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#request) method to actually return might be longer.

+When a request times out, a response object is still returned.
+The response will have a standard HTTP Status Code (500).
+This response will have the "Client-Warning" header set to the value of "Internal response".
+See the ["get" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#get) method description below for further details.

 # PROXY ATTRIBUTES